dcloutman/viewline-command/README.md

-# `lineview` Command
+# `viewline-command` (viewline)

 ## Overview
-`lineview` is a command-line tool that takes a filename or stream and displays the specified line in context.
+`viewline` is a command-line tool that takes a filename or stream and displays the specified line in context.
 It is designed to make it easy to extract and view specific lines from text files or input streams.

 ## Features
 - Display specific lines from a file or standard input.